Data Protection Officer vs Data Protection Consultant

-In today's digital age, where data privacy and security have become paramount, organizations are increasingly recognizing the need for professionals who can help them navigate the complex landscape of data protection.
-Two such roles that often come up in discussions are that of a Data Protection Officer (DPO) and a Data Protection Consultant.
+Data privacy and security have become paramount, and organisations are increasingly recognising the need for professionals who can help them navigate the complex landscape of data protection.
+Two such roles that often come up in discussions are a Data Protection Officer (DPO) and a Data Protection Consultant.
 While these titles may sound similar, they encompass different responsibilities and skill sets.
 In this article, we will delve into the nuances of these roles to help you understand their differences and determine when to hire each one.

 Defining the Roles: Data Protection Officer vs. Data Protection Consultant